BRIT Awards 2018: Complete List of Winners

 British Group

-Gorillaz
+WINNER: Gorillaz

 London Grammar